influenzanet/study-service/docs/studyActions.md

 ## 17. REMOVE_REPORT_DATA

-Removee entry from the report list with the specified report key.
+Removes the data from the report with the specified report key.
+A new report is initialised in case no report with specified report key is existing yet.

 Functional description:
 ```